k8gb-io/k8gb/adr/0002-migrate-gslb-api-group-to-vendor-neutral-k8gb-io.md

 Compatibility with `k8gb.absa.oss/v1beta1` is preserved through a migration controller:

 - Legacy reconcile stays active before migration to preserve existing behavior.
+- When migration is requested, legacy runtime reconcile is paused for that object to avoid concurrent writes with canonical reconcile.
 - A deprecation warning event is emitted for legacy objects to steer users to `k8gb.io`.
 - Migration runs only when the legacy object has label `k8gb.io/migration-requested=true`.
 - Migration logic remains one-way and unchanged in semantics: